DaniNotFound702/DaniNotFound702/README.md

 - 👋 Hi, I’m @DaniNotFound702
-- 👀 I’m interested in my belive in Jezus
+- 👀 I’m interested in python and jezus
-- 🌱 I’m currently learning how to get closer to Jezus
+- 🌱 I’m currently learning how to get closer to Jesus and javascript
-- 💞️ I’m looking to collaborate on bible studies
+- 💞️ I’m looking to collaborate on bible discord bot
 - 📫 How to reach me: non
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Jesus is my lord and he died for my and you 🫡